Active Substance: hydrocortisone

 Because the number of patients with adrenal insufficiency is low, the disease is considered ‘rare’, and Plenadren was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 22 May 2006.

 How is Plenadren used?

-Plenadren tablets are taken once per day early in the morning, swallowed whole with a glass of water at least 30 minutes before food.
-The usual daily dose ranges from 20 to 30 mg, but this will need to be individually adjusted according to how the patient responds.
+The usual daily dose ranges from 20 to 30 mg, once per day early in the morning; tablets should be swallowed whole with a glass of water at least 30 minutes before food.
+Treatment may need to be individually adjusted according to how the patient responds.
 In situations of excessive physical or mental stress or illness, patients may need further doses of hydrocortisone.
-This may be given Plenadren tablets twice or three times daily or conventional immediate-release tablets or injections, either alone or in combination with Plenadren.
+This may be given as Plenadren tablets twice or three times daily or as conventional immediate-release tablets or injections, either alone or in combination with Plenadren.

 How does Plenadren work?

 The active substance in Plenadren, hydrocortisone, is the pharmaceutical form of cortisol, the main steroid hormone secreted by the adrenal gland.
 Hydrocortisone replaces the natural cortisol that is missing in patients with adrenal insufficiency.
 It has been used in medicines for several decades.

 Because it is available as a modified-release tablet, Plenadren releases hydrocortisone over a longer period of time allowing for a once-daily dosing.
 It is taken early in the morning to mimic the fact that in healthy people the blood level of cortisol increases early in the morning.

 What benefits of Plenadren have been shown in studies?